Kadika38/Portfolio-David-Ryan/README.md

 ## Description
 This is my portfolio website.
-It makes use of React though it honestly doesn't need it.
+It uses React!

 ## Deployment